itp-dwd/2020-spring/weeks/03_front-end-applications.md

   appendToDOM();
 }
 ```
-You'll need to call certain code with this event handler, or else it won't work.
-More on this in a bit.
+You'll need to call any code that accesses the DOM, whether you are selecting elements, binding event handlers, or adding or removing elements, after this function had been called.
+It's common wrap calls to any initialization code in this function.

+#### Selecting DOM Elements
+See [Selecting DOM Elements](../guides/javascript-frontend-guide.md#selecting-dom-elements) in the JS Front End Guide.

 #### Creating and Appending DOM Elements
+See [Reference: JavaScript and the DOM](../guides/javascript-frontend-guide.md#references-javascript-and-the-dom) for an in-depth guide.

 *Note*: You cannot create or append DOM elements until the website is loaded.
 Therefore you'll need to wrap all of the code in this section in a `window.onload` handler.

 To create a new element, the code looks like